syb7573330/PointGrow/README.md

 ```
 The _batch_size_ variable is recommened to be set less than 25 to fit GPU memory.
 The _tot_pc_ variable will be truncated to a multiple of _batch_size_ if _tot_pc_ is larger than _batch_size_.
 The generated point clouds will be stored in the format of numpy array under "_res/conditional_model_im/res_02691156.npy_".

+## Citation
+Please cite this paper if you want to use it in your work,

+@article{sun2018pointgrow,
+  title={PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention},
+  author={Sun, Yongbin and Wang, Yue and Liu, Ziwei and Siegel, Joshua E and Sarma, Sanjay E},
+  journal={arXiv preprint arXiv:1810.05591},
+  year={2018}
+}

+## License
+MIT License